sarah-blip935/Prototyping_Project/Emaan_Fatima/Cfd-cavity-flow/readme.md

 ## Project Overview

 This project contains a Python-based CFD (Computational Fluid Dynamics) simulation of the classic Lid-Driven Cavity Flow problem, solved using the finite difference method for the 2D incompressible Navier-Stokes equations.
-It serves as a lightweight, browser-based alternative to commercial CFD software such as Star-CCM+.

 ## Files Included